AbdimajidHussein03/devops-learning/README.md

 1. **Task 1:** A basic CI pipeline that runs Python unit tests automatically on push.
 2. **Task 2:** A CD workflow that builds and pushes a Docker image to GitHub Container Registry.

+I also added helper scripts inside `any-scripts/` to make it easier to run the local checks manually.

 ---

 # Task 1: Basic CI Pipeline

+## Overview

-For Task 1, I created a simple Python function and a unit test.
+For Task 1, I created a small Python project with a simple function and a unit test.

+The purpose of this task was to demonstrate a basic CI workflow where tests run automatically whenever code is pushed to GitHub.

-Files used:
+## Files

 ```text
 cicd/task-1/